gadget-framework/gadget2/docs/userguide.md

 As stated earlier paramin can be used to optimize almost any function which can be defined within the C++ language.
-The Rosenbrock function is often used to test nonlinear optimization algorithms because it’s quite challenging for methods which do not rely on the gradient of the function.
+The Rosenbrock function is often used to test nonlinear optimization algorithms because it's quite challenging for methods which do not rely on the gradient of the function.
 A sample rosenbrock function and instruction on how to compile and run it should be available on the MRI website under paramin.
 This